 To have clear vision you basically need all the optical planets aligned, which for a lot of us doesn’t happen.

-If light rays enter the eye are not precisely focused by both the cornea and the lens and then processed by the retina, you end up with blurred vision.
+If light rays entering the eye are not precisely focused by both the cornea and the lens and then processed by the retina, you end up with blurred vision.

-Lions Laser Vision Centre has treatments to correct many types of refractive errors that cause blurred vision.
+Lions Laser Vision has treatments to correct many types of refractive errors that cause blurred vision.

 Nearsightedness / Short-sightedness (Myopia)